 Kingston Farm, Woodbridge.

-draft: Pt.
+Editor: Pt.
 Russell Gordon Drake is listed above.
 He worked for Fison Packard & Prentice, at their Head Office in Ipswich.
 His portrait was published in January 1941 edition of the Fisons Journal.

 Russell survived the prison camps, re-joining his firm after the war.
-He passed away died 23rd November 1989, Highfield Back Lane Washbrook.
+He passed away 23rd November 1989, Highfield Back Lane Washbrook.
 Russel was Captured at Singapore 15th February 1942 while serving with the 5th Suffolk’s.